Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Naples actually eats.

 Concettina ai Tre Santi ★ 4.7

-Ciro Oliva's Concettina ai Tre Santi in Naples' Sanita is the modern pizza fine-dining counter, with tasting menus of six small pizzas and a wine pairing in the historic 1951 room.
+Ciro Oliva's Concettina ai Tre Santi in Naples' Sanita is the modern pizza fine-dining counter, with tasting menus of six small pizzas and a wine pairing.

 Order: The five-pizza tasting menu and the modern margherita with three tomato cuts.